Donate to support freedom.

 Type: L2 (OP Stack, Superchain)

 Why it matters in 2026: Base became the biggest EVM growth story.
 It now holds a large share of L2 DeFi TVL and captured a dominant share of L2 revenue in 2025.
 Built by Coinbase, it is now a default choice for consumer-facing apps, social protocols, and onchain gaming.
+Together with Arbitrum, the two chains account for roughly 77% of all L2 DeFi TVL.

 Best for: Consumer apps, social and identity protocols, low-cost DeFi, and retail-facing products.